 The interface allows you to map each attribute of your reference data file to the Movebank format.
 Depending on what you have already uploaded to your study, you may be required to map one or more of these before you can import the file.

-Use the Movebank Tag ID and Animal ID attributes to define the animals and tags contained in your study.
-While these attributes can also be defined while importing event data, it can be easier to upload this information in a reference data file as a separate step, especially if you have many animals and/or tags and will be uploading individual files for each.
+Use the Movebank Animal ID and Tag ID attributes to add animals and tags to your study.
+While these attributes can also be defined while importing event data, it may be easier to upload this information in a reference data file as a separate step, especially if you have many animals and/or tags and will be uploading individual files for each.

 To open the import options,